ePoc-app/epoc-website/content/en/usecases/takeaway.md

 ---
-title: Récapitulatif à Emporter
+title: Takeaway Summary
 aside: false
 prevNext: false
 ---

-## Pourquoi utiliser ePoc pour un récapitulatif à emporter ?
+## Why use ePoc for a takeaway summary?

-Après une formation ou un événement, il est essentiel de fournir un récapitulatif clair et concis des points clés abordés. ePoc permet de créer des résumés interactifs et accessibles.
+After a training or event, it's essential to provide a clear and concise summary of the key points covered. ePoc allows you to create interactive and accessible summaries.

-### Avantages :
+### Advantages:
-- **Personnalisation** : Adaptez le contenu en fonction des besoins spécifiques de votre audience.
+- **Customization**: Adapt content based on your audience's specific needs.
-- **Évaluation intégrée** : Incluez des quiz pour vérifier la compréhension des participants.
+- **Integrated evaluation**: Include quizzes to verify participants' understanding.
-- **Attestation de réussite** : Offrez une attestation pour les participants ayant complété le récapitulatif.
+- **Completion certificate**: Offer a certificate for participants who complete the summary.

-### Exemple de contenu :
+### Example content:
-- Points clés de la formation
+- Key points of the training
-- Ressources supplémentaires
+- Additional resources
-- Activités de révision
+- Review activities

-## Voir aussi
+## See also

 :read-more{to="/usecases/hybrid"}
 :read-more{to="/usecases/onboarding"}